By Amber Hudson

 And I’m exhausted.

 So this year I’m taking a different approach.
 Yes, I will shop.
 But I won’t sweat it.
 I’m going simple, on the verge of minimalism.
-I’ve taken a page from these guys: the minimalists.
-These guys are so minimalist, their brand name doesn’t even use capital letters!
+I’ve taken a page from these people: the minimalists.
+These people are so minimalist, their brand name doesn’t even use capital letters!

 They say: Minimalism is a tool that can assist you in finding freedom.
 Freedom from fear.
 Freedom from worry.
 Freedom from overwhelm.
 Freedom from guilt.
 Freedom from depression.
 Freedom from the trappings of the consumer culture we’ve built our lives around.
 Real freedom.